Integrated project delivery

-Integrated project delivery (IPD) is a construction project delivery method that seeks efficiency and involvement of all participants (people, systems, business structures and practices) through all phases of design, fabrication, and construction.
+Integrated project delivery (IPD) is a construction project delivery method that seeks the efficiency and involvement of all participants (people, systems, business structures and practices) through all phases of design, fabrication, and construction.
 IPD combines ideas from integrated practice and lean construction.
-The objectives of IPD are to increase productivity, reduce waste (waste being described as resources spent on activities that does not add value to the end product), avoid time overruns, enhance final product quality, and reduce conflicts between owners, architects and contractors during construction.
-IPD emphasizes the use of technology to facilitate communication between these parties involved in a construction process.
+The objectives of IPD are to increase productivity, reduce waste (waste being described as resources spent on activities that do not add value to the end product), avoid time overruns, enhance final product quality, and reduce conflicts between owners, architects and contractors during construction.
+IPD emphasizes the use of technology to facilitate communication between the parties involved in the construction process.

 Background

 The construction industry has suffered from a productivity decline since the 1960s while all other non-farm industries have seen large boosts in productivity.
-Proponent of Integrated project delivery argue that problems in contemporary construction, such as buildings that are behind schedule and over budget, are due to adverse relations between the owner, general contractor, and architect.
+Proponents of Integrated project delivery argue that problems in contemporary construction, such as buildings that are behind schedule and over budget, are due to adverse relations between the owner, general contractor, and architect.

 Using ideas developed by Toyota in their Toyota Production System and computer technology advances, the new focus in IPD is the final value created for the owner.
 In essence, IPD sees all allocation of resources for any activity that does not add value to the end product (the finished building) as wasteful.

 IPD in practice

 In Practice, the IPD system is a process where all disciplines in a construction project work as one firm.
 The primary team members include the architect, key technical consultants as well as a general contractor and subcontractors.
-The growing use of building information modeling in the construction industry is allowing for easier sharing of information between project participants using IPD and considered a tool to increase productivity throughout the construction process.
+The growing use of building information modeling in the construction industry is allowing for easier sharing of information between project participants using IPD and is considered a tool to increase productivity throughout the construction process.

 Unlike the design–build project delivery method which typically places the contractor in the leading role on a building project, IPD represents a return to the "master builder" concept where the entire building team including the owner, architect, general contractor, building engineers, fabricators, and subcontractors work collaboratively throughout the construction process.